skuill/LyricsScraperNET/README.md

 ## Example

-A simple way to initialize through a parameterless constructor with the addition of the necessary lyric providers:
+A simple way to initialize through a parameterless constructor with the addition of the all available lyric providers:

 ```csharp
 using LyricsScraperNET;